nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 4 - A High-Level Overview of Processors.md

 ## 4.1 - Introduction
+- Overview of four main components of a computer.
+- Explains the computer processor.
+- Building blocks of a CPU.
 ## 4.2 - The Two Basic Architectural Approaches
+- Two basic approaches emerged to computing early on.
+	- Harvard Architecture
+	- Von Neumann Architecture
 ## 4.3 - The Harvard and Von Neumann Architectures
 - **Harvard Architecture**: A computer organization with four components:
 	- Processor